josephdwebb/josephdwebb/README.md

 # Joseph D. Webb

-Greetings, I'm Joe, a dedicated biologist currently based in Vermont.
+Hi there!
+I'm Joe, a dedicated biologist currently based in Vermont.
 Welcome to my GitHub profile.

 ## About Me